0417 522 351

 Millingtons Beach

-Milligtons Beach on the south side of the bridge in Orford is effectively a continuation of Raspins\Orford Beach after you cross the Prosser Rivermouth.
-A quiet somewhat unknown beach to visit on the East Coast.
+Milligtons Beach is on the south side of the bridge in Orford and is effectively a continuation of Raspins\Orford Beach after you cross the Prosser Rivermouth.

-A hidden gem of a beach with an excellent playground called ‘Our Park’ is close to the beach with toilets and BBQs.
-Access the beach via the playground.
+A quiet, somewhat unknown beach to visit with a park called ‘Our Park‘ close to the beach with toilets and BBQs.

-You can also access the beach further south via Rudd Avenue, no amenities but close parking.
+You can access the beach via the playground or further south via Rudd Avenue.